PTSD & Trauma Healing Through EMDR Intensives in Santa Monica

 I look forward to connecting!

-FAQs about Trauma Therapy
+FAQs about PTSD & Trauma Therapy Intensives

 If you’re considering trauma therapy in California, you may have questions.
 Here are some of the most common questions I hear.
 Take a look at my FAQ page or reach out.